Penetration Testing: A Career Worth Considering

 Read more about the different ways you can learn new InfoSec skills here.

-While there are endless ways to learn security skills, we recommend continuously working on yourself to ensure that you stay up-to-date with the latest threats and the techniques to counterattack them.
+While there are endless ways to learn security skills, we recommend continuously training and practicing to ensure that you stay up-to-date with the latest threats and the techniques to counterattack them.

 To see what makes a great Penetration Tester, have a look at our latest Infographics “Anatomy of a Great Penetration Tester”